 Recommended for: Produce, Seafood or Meat Displays, Blended Cocktails, Salad Bars, Hospitals

 These machines produce a softer, chewable texture ice that still provides a maximum cooling effect for drinks.
 In a dispenser, the ice will melt and stick together, so be sure to order the proper agitator kit to avoid any potential issues.

 Recommended for: Carbonated Beverages, Blended Beverages, Salad Bars, Produce Display, Hospitals

 These machines are easy to install and cost less to purchase and operate.
-They are affected by air temperature and incoming water temperature, and require more breathing room.
-More environmentally friendly, the industry is turning to the air cooled machine.
+They are affected by air temperature and incoming water temperature and require more breathing room.
+More environmentally friendly, the industry is turning to the air-cooled machine as the new standard.

 These cost a bit more up front and are more difficult to install.
 They are costly to operate due to high water costs, but because they put off less hot air, they will not raise the room temperature nor do they require as much breathing room.
 Really, there are only 3 reasons to purchase a water-cooled machine:

 If you do go with the water-cooled model, make sure it does not violate any local water conservation laws since they tend to be less efficient on this matter.

 When looking for a larger machine, you want to opt for remote condenser systems.
-These machines are generally reserved for larger machines, greater than 800 lbs per 24 hr.
+These machines are generally reserved for larger machines, greater than 800 lbs per 24 hour.
 The condensing unit is usually mounted on the roof of the building to minimize the noise and heat put off.
-In general, the self contained unit is the way to go.
+In general, the self-contained unit is the way to go.
 It’s easier to install and is what you will find most places.

 Operating Cost – Major Brands

-Manitowoc, Scotsman and Hoshizaki are leading popular manufacturers.
-The operating costs of electrical and water usage vary significantly between brands.
+Manitowoc, Scotsman, and Hoshizaki are leading popular manufacturers.
+The operating costs of electricity and water usage vary significantly between brands.
 Both Manitowoc and Scotsman ice machines utilize a system that efficiently minimizes water wasted and the cost to produce ice.
 The cost to operate a comparable Hoshizaki unit can be substantially higher than competing brands and is not recommended.
 It is important to choose a machine that is not just price attractive up front, but also in the long run as well.

 ©2017 Short Order, America's Leading Online Restaurant Equipment Dealer